IDEA-Research/Grounded-Segment-Anything/README.md

 We are very willing to **help everyone share and promote new projects** based on Segment-Anything, we highlight some excellent projects here: [Highlight Extension Projects](#bulb-highlight-extension-projects).
 You can submit a new issue (with `project` tag) or a new pull request to add new projects' links.

+**🔥 Highlighted Projects**

-🔥 Especially, we would like to highlight the awesome project [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) which support various types of prompts and any combination of prompts.
+Checkout the [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) demo!
+It supports segmenting with various types of prompts (text, point, scribble, referring image, etc.) and any combination of prompts.

 **Why this project?**